How to watch The Weather Channel without cable in 2026

 Weather Channel apps

-TWC owns and manages an excellent mobile app called Radar.
+The other is their excellent mobile app called Radar.
 With Doppler maps, storm trackers, air health reading and much more, it's an excellent companion on most trips.
 One of the best features is the 15-day weather forecaster.
 Compared to most weather sources, it's consistently accurate and sensitive to the smallest fluctuations in weather conditions.
+It's free to use but more in-depth forecasts, features and ad removal require a subscription.

 Overall, the Radar app is super intuitive and available on iOS and Android.
 As of publication, the iOS version has a rating of 4.8/5 based on a whopping 5.5M reviews.
 The Android app carries a rating 4.6 from 3.4M reviews.